There are about 130,000 people of Finnish descent in Canada, served by a wide network of Finnish cultural and community organizations.

 Finland’s Institute of Migration promotes the collection, storage and documentation of research material about international and internal migration, including immigrants and refugees.
 Its mandate is to promote and conduct migration research; to publish research reports, books and articles on migration; and to foster cooperation between universities and organizations specializing in migration, both within Finland and abroad.

 The goal of the international GenWeb Project is to build an international online genealogical research centre.
 The Canadian project site, Canada GenWeb, includes links to genealogical associations across Canada and other useful research sites.

 Foreigners often consider Finnish one of the most difficult languages to learn.
-You can decide for yourself by visiting the Genealogical Society of Finland’s Finnlinks section about the Finnish language, which includes, among other resources, Finnish grammar and pronunciation guides and a directory of Finnish language schools in North America.
+You can decide for yourself by visiting CIMO’s link section about the Finnish language, which includes, among other resources, Finnish grammar and e-courses.

 At the Distance Learning High School, you can study languages and other subjects in a Finnish high school from anywhere in the world.